 Digital Yacht have unveiled their TriNav™ GPS160, a GPS antenna with NMEA 0183.
 This is a new, high performance positioning sensor using GPS, Glonass and the new Galileo satellite systems.
 Therefore, providing exceptional position accuracy and redundancy.
 Typical accuracy is better than 1m.
 Data can also be set to output at up to 18Hz for smoother plotter track displays.
 TriNav™ software technology also improves positioning inaccuracy that could occur through spoofing and local interference.
 The GPS160 NMEA 2000 model features the GPS160 GPS antenna with an NMEA 2000 interface

-The device can be field programmed for a variety of modes such as single GNSS operation (eg Galileo only) as well as output configurations such as update rate, NMEA sentence structure etc
+The device has a variety of modes through field programming.
+This includes single GNSS operation (eg Galileo only) as well as output configurations such as update rate, NMEA sentence structure etc.

-The GPS160 NMEA 2000 version is supplied with Digital Yacht iKonvert NMEA 2000 gateway allowing easy and flexible NMEA 2000 installation without the need for cumbersome drop cables.
-It allows an easy and thin 10m cable to be run from the GPS160 to the nearest point on the NMEA 2000 backbone for the iKonvert to connect to.
+The GPS160 GPS antenna with NMEA 2000 version includes the Digital Yacht iKonvert NMEA 2000 gateway.
+This therefore allows an easy and flexible install of the NMEA 2000 without the need for cumbersome drop cables.
+It allows an easy and thin 10m cable to be run from the GPS160 to the nearest point on the NMEA 2000 backbone.
+Thus allowing the iKonvert to connect to it.